The Basic Residential Maintenance for a Heat Pump / Electric Systems

 I need to warn you…

-This is the actual process we use at the company I own for our typical “silver” residential maintenance.
+This is the actual process we use at the company I own for our typical “standard” residential maintenance.
 I’m sure you will find some things you do differently.
 Take it for what it is and I’m happy to get any feedback you may have.

 - Read the call notes, property notes and customer notes.
 Check the last service call and last notes and readings so you are aware of the service history.